 The premier envoy has contracted a sickness that can be fatal to Vulcans.

 Saavik pulled her disciplines into place.
-She served Sarek – or Spock – no good otherwise and with that, she told the doctor she would check in with him shortly.
+She served Sarek – and Spock – no good otherwise and with that, she told the doctor she would check in with him shortly.
 She followed the ensign to her cabin and researched what she could.
-She entered McCoy's cabin soon after that.
+She entered McCoy's quarters soon after that.
 The ship's captain had told them he pushed the engines to the limit, but Vulcan was 16 light years from Earth.

 McCoy sat on the pale gray couch under the center portal in the sitting area.
 He shot up to his feet.
 "Any word?"